leblancdaniel/paraphraser/README.md

 # Unsupervised Data Augmentation

+The program augments the provided FAQ.csv file in 5 main steps:
+1) Split paragraphs into sentences;
+2) Translate English sentences to French; *(languages can be changed)*
+3) Translate them back into English;
+4) Compose the paraphrased sentences back into paragraphs, and;
+5) Remove any duplicated paraphrases and append them to a new .csv file

 ## Install dependencies and download necessary data
-This program is very sensitive to versioning issues, so it's important to install these versions...
+This program is sensitive to versioning issues, so it's important to install the specified library versions to run.
+If you have more compatible versions, please feel free to update.

-In a virtual environment, like conda, with Python v3.6:
+In a virtual/conda environment with Python v3.6:

 ```shell
 conda create --name {env_name} python=3.6
 ```

-Install dependencies one-by-one:
+Install dependencies either one-by-one:

 ```shell
 pip install tensorflow==1.13.2